 Dr. Oluwasanmi Oladapo Adenaiye, known by most at the School of Public Health as “Dr. Sanmi,” is not your typical MPH student.

-He arrived in Maryland in 2016 from Nigeria to study under Dr. Donald Milton.
-He is part of the CATCH the Virus influenza research study team led by Dr. Milton, and he wants to learn more about how the flu is spread.
+He arrived in Maryland in 2016 from Nigeria to study at the Maryland Institute Applied Environmental Health, with Dr. Donald Milton as his academic advisor.
+He is part of the CATCH the Virus research study team led by Dr. Milton, where he helps in the study aimed at finding how to minimize the spread of infections.

-Dr. Adenaiye was born in Ibadan, Nigeria, to an engineer father and university lecturer mother in the southern part of the African nation.
-He attended medical school at the University of Ilorin in the more densely populated northern part of the country.
+Dr. Adenaiye was born in Ibadan, Nigeria, to an engineer father and high school teacher mother in the southwestern part of the African nation.
+He attended medical school at the University of Ilorin, located in the north-central geopolitical zone of the country.

 During his medical school rotations, Dr. Adenaiye noticed patients and sometimes staff catching infections or diseases because of improper sanitation and other problems caused by people living in very close quarters.

-“I would see a lot of healthcare providers at some point coming down with illness despite practicing proper protections,” he said.
+“I would see a lot of healthcare providers at some point coming down with illness despite using appropriate protective measures,” he said.
 Those observations began to spark his interest in public health.
-“I realized there is so much that can be done in terms of preventing people from developing these types of diseases.”
+“I knew there had to be more effective ways to prevent these from happening beyond the use of personal protective equipment.”

-When Dr. Adenaiye left school in 2013, he headed back to the southern part of the country, getting a job in the coastal city of Lagos.
+When Dr. Adenaiye left school in 2013, he headed back to the southern part of the country, getting a job in he city of Ogbomosho.
 The move coincided with the beginnings of the Ebola outbreak that swept western Africa, mainly in the countries of Guinea, Liberia and Sierra Leone.

 As a first-year intern, Dr. Adenaiye was the first point of contact when new patients arrived at the hospital.
-As the epidemic began to spread, patients who had symptoms considered normal under ordinary circumstances became extraordinary to the staff, who which was on high alert.
+As the epidemic began to spread, managing patients who had symptoms similar but unrelated to Ebola became a nightmare.
+“We were all on high alert and everyone was nervous.”

 “I don’t think I ever saw a patient who had Ebola, but you never knew,” he said.

-Doctors would wear full protective gear when seeing new patients—but even being fully protected does not guarantee safety from the virus.
-And test results from patients suspected of the illness could take several days, if not weeks, he said.
+"We would wear full protective gear when seeing new patients—but even that did not take away the fear of contracting the deadly disease," he said.
+"Also, because of limited resources, test results from patients suspected of the illness could take several days before they became available, thus adding to the trepidation."

 “You could not just see but feel the fear in your colleagues, and you were just so unsure what was going to happen next,” he said.
 “Getting a cold would be like a horror – you begin to wonder whether or not anyone had the illness.”

-Nigeria was not the most hard-hit country during the outbreak, but the experience solidified Dr. Adenaiye’s desire to learn more about public health, because of the impact it can have in preventing epidemics and other outbreaks from starting.
+Nigeria was not the most hard-hit country during the outbreak, but the experience solidified Dr. Adenaiye’s desire to learn more about public health, because of the impact it can have in preventing epidemics and other outbreaks.

 Dr. Adenaiye began researching academic programs, and first came across some of Dr. Milton’s research in a newspaper article.
 He then researched and read other studies and papers written by Dr. Milton.
 He was particularly interested in Dr. Milton’s research about the way architects can build buildings to minimize exposure to pathogens.

-“The battle against communicable disease is not over,” he said.
+“The battle against communicable diseases is not over,” he said.
 “We need more resources allocated towards prevention, and not just prescriptions of antibiotics for infection.”